unum-cloud/uform/README.md

 ### Cloud API

 You can also use our larger, faster, better proprietary models deployed in optimized cloud environments.
-For that, please, choose the cloud of liking, search the marketplace for "Unum UForm" and reinstall UForm with optional dependencies:
+For that, please choose the cloud of liking, search the marketplace for "Unum UForm", and reinstall UForm with optional dependencies:

 ```python
 $ pip install uform[remote]